HarshaSiddagangaiah/CS-211-Lab-Documents/Lab07-Functions_as_arguments/doc/HOWTO.md

 4
 ```

-Notice that the type hint for functions is "Callable".
+Notice that the type hint for functions is `Callable`.
 You need to import the type from typing as you have been doing for lists or tuples.

 ```python
 >>> from typing import Callable